VonHeikemen/devlog/content/tools/neovim-lsp-client-guide.md

 * In normal mode, `grr` lists all the references of the symbol under the cursor.

+* In normal mode, `gri` lists all the implementations for the symbol under the cursor.

+* In normal mode, `gO` lists all symbols in the current buffer.

 * In insert mode, `<Ctrl-s>` displays the function signature of the symbol under the cursor.

 ## Let's get some easy wins